ABOUT US - OUR FACULTY

 Mrs. Colleen Hogan

 Colleen Hogan brings a wealth of educational experience to The Lyceum.
-Colleen graduated summa cum laude from the Honors Program at John Carroll University with a B.A. in English Literature.
+She graduated summa cum laude from the Honors Program at John Carroll University with a B.A. in English Literature.
 She then taught Latin, English, and humanities for six years at Ruffing Montessori Middle School, whose curriculum was modeled on Mortimer Adler’s Paideia Proposal, a manifesto for classical education.
-She has served as a catechist for The Catechesis of the Good Shepherd and is a licensed Kindermusik instructor.
-Her greatest qualification is that she has been a stay-at-home mom with her five children for the past twenty years, homeschooling during the past four years.
-Her oldest daughter, Clare, graduated from The Lyceum in 2008.
-Colleen currently serves as a cantor and choir member at her parish, Church of the Gesu.
+Colleen has also served as a catechist for The Catechesis of the Good Shepherd and is a licensed Kindermusik instructor.
+She began teaching at The Lyceum in 2009 after several years of homeschooling.
+Colleen and her husband James are the parents of five children, three of whom have graduated from The Lyceum.
+She currently serves as a cantor and choir member at the Church of the Gesu.
 She delights in singing great choral works, especially those of Mozart and Haydn, and reading the novels of Jane Austen.
-She is not ashamed to admit that her favorite movie is The Sound of Music.
+She unashamedly admits that her favorite movie is The Sound of Music.

 Mr. Ted Smith